 Speaking Your Mind – Don’t be Scared to Have an Opinion

-From cancer to anxiety disorders – one of the most prevalent killers in life stems from stress.
+From cancer to anxiety disorders, one of life’s most prevalent killers stems from stress.
 And where does this stress come from?
-It comes from inside of you.
-Bottling up emotions and feelings become a routine part of adulthood as we try to tread the line between being politically correct and accepted by others.
-In most parts of your life, there is a good chance that you only speak half your mind, and that you save a lot of frustration, anger and disappointment inside your head to avoid conflict.
-The problem is that eventually, (and always) this will come back to bite you in the butt.
-It can be tricky to find a way to remain true to your feelings and to let others know what you are thinking without rocking the metaphorical ship of causing an argument or strife between people.
-Speaking your mind is an important aspect of living an authentic and healthy life!
-It is also instrumental in ensuring that your bottled up emotions do not become the beginning of your demise both mentally and physically.
+It comes from within you.
+Bottling up emotions and feelings often becomes a routine part of adulthood as we try to navigate the delicate balance between being politically correct and gaining acceptance from others.
+In many areas of life, there’s a good chance that you only express part of your thoughts, holding back frustration, anger, and disappointment to avoid conflict.
+The problem is that eventually—always—this will come back to bite you.

-In life, our relationships with others shape how well we live and how happy we are.
-If you are always biting your tongue out of fear that you will offend someone, or that you will be perceived as pushy, or bitchy – then you are internalizing these emotions.
-Just because you don’t share them with others, doesn’t mean they don’t go away.
-In fact, researchers from Psychology Weekly believe that people who bottle up their emotions actually drag out stressful situations longer than need be, and end up loathing themselves for their inability to speak up.
+Our relationships with others significantly shape our happiness and quality of life.
+If you constantly bite your tongue out of fear of offending someone or being perceived as pushy, you are internalizing those emotions.
+Just because you don’t share them doesn’t mean they disappear.
+In fact, researchers from Psychology Weekly suggest that those who bottle up their emotions prolong stressful situations and end up resenting themselves for not speaking up.

 Stress is a serious health hazard.
-It predisposes you to nearly every illness in life because when you are under your stress your body creates a dangerous cocktail of hormonal reactions that affect your immune system.
-Essentially, you live day to day in fight or flight mode, which puts you at risk for many illnesses such as high blood pressure, heart disease, depression, anxiety disorders, infections, inflammatory diseases and even things like cancer.
-At some point, you have to ask yourself if being silent about the little things your spouse does on a daily basis that irritate you are worth you risking your health?
-Wouldn’t it just be easier to ‘get things off your chest,’ and speak your peace,’ rather than internalize your feelings?
-Especially since you know that the effects of keeping things bottled up will only end up hurting your health and wellbeing in the long term?
+It predisposes you to nearly every illness because, under stress, your body produces a dangerous cocktail of hormonal reactions that weaken your immune system.
+Essentially, you live in a constant fight-or-flight mode, which puts you at risk for numerous health issues, including high blood pressure, heart disease, depression, anxiety disorders, infections, inflammatory diseases, and even cancer.
+At some point, you must ask yourself: is being silent about the little things your spouse does worth risking your health?
+Wouldn’t it be easier to “get things off your chest” rather than internalizing your feelings, especially knowing that keeping them bottled up can harm your long-term well-being?

-For those of you who tend to keep things bottled up, it is good to practice being more assertive.
-You might want to start out by standing in a mirror and pretend that you are talking to your neighbor, spouse, child, or boss.
-Say what you have to say – using both your words and body language that shows you mean business.
-This way, when you get in a face-to-face situation, you will be prepared with a dialogue that you have rehearsed.
-You can also use a pen and paper to unload some of your frustrations.
-It doesn’t really matter if you write a letter to someone else, or simply choose to write the letter and burn it.
-The important thing is that you are releasing the feelings from the inside out, and therefore releasing stress as well.
-Standing up to other people, and speaking your mind rather than remaining inwardly resentful and taken advantage of by others can go miles in improving your self-confidence as well.
-The more you practice being honest with your emotions, the better you will feel in the long run.
-And yes, it will feel uncomfortable at first – but with practice, you will find that it’s much easier to be honest with yourself and with others.
+For those who tend to bottle things up, practicing assertiveness can be beneficial.
+Start by standing in front of a mirror and pretending you are talking to your neighbor, spouse, child, or boss.
+Express what you need to say, using both your words and body language to convey that you mean business.
+This way, when you find yourself in a face-to-face situation, you’ll be prepared with a dialogue you’ve rehearsed.
+You can also write down your frustrations—whether in a letter to someone else or just for yourself.
+It doesn’t matter if you choose to burn the letter afterward; what’s important is releasing those feelings and, in turn, reducing your stress.
+Standing up for yourself and expressing your mind instead of remaining resentful can significantly improve your self-confidence.
+The more you practice honesty about your emotions, the better you will feel in the long run.
+Yes, it may feel uncomfortable at first, but with practice, it will become easier to be honest with yourself and others.

-Eventually, you will find that others will respect you more when you speak your mind.
-They will also stop taking advantage of you, and see you as a person of worth.
-And most importantly, you will begin to recognize that your feelings matter as well and your own self worth with improve.
-Additionally, dealing with the frustrations of life as they arise, will ensure that you aren’t a ticking time bomb of health problems just waiting to erupt.
+Over time, you will find that others respect you more when you express your thoughts openly.
+They will stop taking advantage of you and begin to see you as a person of worth.
+Most importantly, you will recognize that your feelings matter, which will enhance your self-worth.
+Additionally, addressing life’s frustrations as they arise will help you avoid becoming a ticking time bomb of health problems waiting to erupt.

 Share: